IELTS Essay 1215 - Employers offer subsidized membership of gyms or sports clubs

 Write about the following topic:

-Some employers offer their employees subsidized membership of gym or sports clubs, believing that this will make their staff healthier and thus more effective at work.
-Other employers see no benefit in so doing.
+Some employers offer their employees subsidized membership of gyms or sports clubs, believing that this will make their staff healthier and thus more effective at work.
+Other employers see no benefit in doing so.

 Discuss both views and give your opinion.